starkbank/ecdsa-java/README.md

 This is a Java fork of [ecdsa-python]

-It is compatible with JDK 1.8+ and OpenSSL.
+It is compatible with Java 8+ and OpenSSL.
 It uses some elegant math as Jacobian Coordinates to speed up the ECDSA.

 ### Installation